VNAZZARENO/scraping-crowd-lending/README.md

 Here are some of the example questions the project attempts to answer for each project:

-    What is the target market for this project?
+    What is the core objective or mission of this project?
-    What are the key milestones for this project?
+    What resources (financial, human, or technological) are required for the successful execution of this project?
-    What is the revenue model for this project?
+    What market demand or customer need does this project address?
-    What are the growth projections for this project?
+    What risks or challenges could affect the successful completion of this project?
-    What is the project's unique selling point?
-    What potential risks might hinder the success of this project?
+    What is the expected timeline or schedule for the completion of this project?
-    What are the key strengths of this project?
+    What are the key benefits or financial outcomes expected from this project?
-    How scalable is the project in the current market?

 These questions help analyze key components and insights related to the project's success.